 Online Presentations

-Gain instant access to 31 hours of online presentations from subject matter experts that offer a full review of pediatric critical care topics.
-Your access lasts for two years.
+Access 30 hours of online presentations that offer a full review of critical care topics.
+The online course will be available in May.

 eBook and Reference Guide